 In recent years, I’ve been thinking, along with some of my colleagues, about the difference between the idea of story as a problem and story as a context.
 A story problem is a single instance, using specific numbers and requiring a specific solution.
 A story context might look exactly the same as a story problem, but its purpose is different: it is a representation used to ground calculation in meaning.

 Consider the thinking of Fiona, a second grader.
-This example is taken from a case written by a teacher.
 Fiona was working on this problem: There were 37 pigeons and 19 flew away.
 She recognized that this could be thought of as a subtraction problem, 37 – 19.
 To solve the problem, she decided on these two first steps:

 Before you continue reading, pause and think through Fiona’s thinking.
 What parts of the problem has she solved?
 What does she need to do to finish the problem?